Best tools for AI-ready documentation

 We evaluated each tool against the same criteria so the ranking is comparable:

-- Usability: onboarding time and day-to-day editing friction
+- Usability: onboarding time and day-to-day friction

 - Evidence: documented outcomes, references, or observable performance signals